Maddox-zephyr/Winlink-Stations-Opencpn/README.md

 so do the following at a command prompt (with a path to pip):

-  $ sudo pip install pyhamtools
+  $ pip install pyhamtools

-  $ sudo pip install pygpx
+  $ pip install pygpx

   Thanks to Colin ZS1RS for pointing me in the right direction.

+  If you want to install and run on a raspberry pi, check out the README.md in the pi directory.